Frequently Asked Questions Regarding Louisiana Expungements

 - How long after my conviction do I have to wait to ask for an expungement?

-To expunge a felony conviction, ten years must have elapsed since the completion of any sentence, deferred adjudication, or period of probation or parole, and you must not have been convicted of any other criminal offense during the ten-year period, nor have criminal charges pending when you apply.
+To expunge a felony conviction, the rule used to be that ten years must have elapsed since the completion of any sentence, deferred adjudication, or period of probation or parole, and you must not have been convicted of any other criminal offense during the ten-year period, nor have criminal charges pending when you apply.
 If your sentence was imposed under 893(E), you do not have to wait ten years and can ask for an expungement immediately upon completion of deferred adjudication.
+Importantly, recent changes to the law now allow anyone whose crime is eligible for a "first offender's pardon" to expunge her record immediately after completion of sentence.
 Normally, you can expunge a felony conviction only once every fifteen years.
 There are some limited exceptions to these prohibitions, as well, and a lawyer at LEAAC will be happy to discuss this complicated area of the law with you.

 - If I apply for a job after my record is expunged, how do I answer questions about my record on a job application?